sujonaust2008/MyInventoryManagement/README.md

 # MyInventoryManagement

-This is my first PHN inventory project
+This is my first PHP inventory project